 Welcome to the Durham Union Society

-Welcome to Epiphany Term at the Durham Union Society!
+Welcome to Easter Term at the Durham Union Society!

 Chinese New Year Social

 This Tuesday 2nd February, we will be hosting a Chinese New Year Social at 8:30 pm in 24 North Bailey.
 Our first free social of term, it promises to be a fantastic evening fuelled with Chinese food, plenty of drinks, and finished off with authentic decorations flown in from Asia!
 The social is free and open to members only.